mohamedmetwally123/ece383_wksp/Doodle_Jump/README.md

 5-	Implement the Doodle Audio module to output the game audio through the audio_codec wrapper.
 The module outputs audio based on an audio type signal received from the micro blaze.
 For minimum level functionality, this signal will be generated by the graphics control unit instead of the MicroBlaze.

 ### B-Level Functionality

 To achieve B-Level functionality, the system shall:
 1-	Implement an NES controller module capable of interpreting signals sent from the NES controller.
 Functionality will initially be verified by outputting the interpreted button states to the LEDs.
-2-	Integrate the NES controller, doodle_audio, and graphics data path into a single top level module named “final_project” 3-	Package the final_project module as a custom AXI IP with 32 slave registers.
+2-	Integrate the NES controller, doodle_audio, and graphics data path into a single top level module named “final_project”.
+3-	Package the final_project module as a custom AXI IP with 32 slave registers.
 This allows the custom hardware to communicate with the MicroBlaze processor through memory-mapped addresses.
 4-	Create a block design that incorporates the custom IP, MicroBlaze, AXI infrastructure required for communication, UART, and DDR3 memory.
 5-	Connect the flag register to the micro blaze interrupt.